edgore89/ds_portfolio/README.md

 ## Welcome

 ### Welcome to my data science portfolio.
-In the folders above are various data science projects that showcase my skills in exploring, visualizing, analyzing, experimenting and modeling with data.
+In the folders above are some of my data science projects that showcase my skills in data analysis, visualization, and machine learning.
+Below you will see a summary for each project.